josiekammanii/SoftwareGroupAssignment/README.md

 Ensure you have the following installed:

-Node.js and npm (for frontend dependencies)
+Node.js , npm & React (for frontend dependencies)

 Java JDK 17+ (for backend development)